anagha-google/composer2-basic-orchestration/README.md

 ## 1. Get started

-Dive into the lab, starting with the [prerequisites module](02-prerequisites.md) and run through module, in the exact same sequence as the module number.
+Dive into the lab, starting with the [prerequisites module](02-prerequisites.md) and run through modules, in the exact same sequence as the module number.

 ## 2. Dont forget to..